vadramson/my_airflow_template/README.md

 	echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env

+#### Accessing other Docker containers from within Airflow's Docker Container
+You need to mount the Docker Deamon as a volume to allow the webserver containers to access and interract with other docker images.

+To do that add the following to the volumes in the Airflow docker-compose.yml file
+	    - "/var/run/docker.sock:/var/run/docker.sock" # Passing the Docker Deamon as a volume to allow the webserver start other docker images.
+Ref: https://stackoverflow.com/q/51342810/7024760

 #### initialize the Airflow instance with the airflow service using the command
 	docker-compose up airflow-init
 This pulls all the images and create all the services listed in the docker-compose file